ldpercy/turtle/task/readme.md

 ### Bugs

-* In parseArgs change parseInt to parseFloat - can't do fractional degrees at the moment
 * Initial colour scheme loading is still a bit wonky
 * Eliminate the 5 extra vertical pixels
 * Chromium's colour picker goes offscreen